magiclabs/magic-js/packages/@magic-sdk/react-native/README.md

   <a href="https://github.com/magiclabs/magic-js/blob/master/CONTRIBUTING.md">Contributing Guide</a>
 </p>

+## Package Split!!

+Since `9.0.0`, @magic-sdk/react-native package drops the support of bare React Native.
+You may stay on `^8.0.0` to keep your bare RN app functional.
+We will release a new package to support bare-RN exclusively.

+This package will mainly support **Expo** framework in future releases.

 ## 📖 Documentation

 See the [developer documentation](https://magic.link/docs) to learn how you can master the Magic SDK in a matter of minutes.